tldr-pages/tldr/pages/linux/bugreport.md

 # bugreport

-> File a bug report on Debian.
+> Bug report tool of Debian distribution.
 > More information: <https://manpages.debian.org/buster/reportbug/reportbug.1.en.html>.

 - Generate a bug report about a specific package, then send it by e-mail: